Weinstein handlebodies for complements of smoothed toric divisors: Introduction

 \section{Introduction}

-{ This article combines Weinstein handlebody theory with toric geometry.
-Our main contribution is to provide a systematic procedure to produce Weinstein handlebody diagrams in Gompf standard form for a large class of log Calabi-Yau divisor complements.
+{ This article provides a novel connection between two areas that were not previously able to interact: Weinstein handlebody theory and toric geometry.
+We develop a systematic procedure to produce Weinstein handlebody diagrams in Gompf standard form for a large class of log Calabi-Yau divisor complements.
 This is done in two parts.
-First, we identify and explore a criterion which we prove ensures that a partial smoothing of a toric divisor has a Weinstein domain as its neighborhood complement.
+First, we identify and explore a criterion which we prove ensures that a partial smoothing of the total toric divisor has a Weinstein domain as its neighborhood complement.
+This has been erroneously taken for granted in the past, with some suspecting that no hypothesis is required (which we show is false), and others assuming full monotonicity is required (which we show is much more restrictive than our condition except when the divisor is fully smoothed).
 In the second part, we show how to obtain standard Weinstein handlebody diagrams for Weinstein domains obtained by attaching $2$-handles along co-normal lifts to $D^*F$ (for $F=T^2$ this covers the complements of the divisors from the first part).
-After simplifying these diagrams with equivalence moves, they can provide key information about symplectic invariants and geometric properties of these manifolds.
-Despite their usefulness, explicit Weinstein handlebody diagrams are often not known for many fundamental examples of divisor complements, and the aim of this article is to make progress on this important problem.
+Previously, the literature was lacking a proof that even the standard handlebody diagrams for $D^*F$ are Weinstein homotopic to the canonical Weinstein structure.
+We use this Weinstein homotopy to track the effect on attaching spheres for additional $2$-handles.
+We accomplish this via a new method which carefully tracks a contact isotopy, using a guiding singular Legendrian formed from the union of two overlapping smooth Legendrians that carry the key data on the Weinstein structure of $D^*F$.
+In the end, we are able to carry a collection of attaching spheres from a co-normal diagram to a handlebody diagram in standard form in an algorithmic manner.
+After simplifying these diagrams with equivalence moves, they provide key information about the symplectic invariants and geometric properties of these manifolds.
+Despite their usefulness, explicit Weinstein handlebody diagrams are not known for many fundamental examples of divisor complements.
+Translating an abstract description of a divisor to an explicit description of the Legendrian attaching spheres for its complementary handlebody is highly nontrivial in most examples.
+The aim of this article is to make progress on this important problem.

 Because this article brings together techniques and objects which have not typically been worked with together, we begin by introducing the main characters and their significance, and then explain our results connecting them.